husarion/panther_ros/panther_manager/README.md

 ### Modifying behavior trees

 Each behavior tree can be easily customized to enhance its functions and capabilities.
 To achieve this, we recommend using Groot2, a powerful tool for developing and modifying behavior trees.
-To install Groot2 and learn how to use it, please refer to the official guidelines provided [here](https://www.behaviortree.dev/groot).
+To install Groot2 and learn how to use it, please refer to the [official guidelines](https://www.behaviortree.dev/groot).

 When creating a new BehaviorTree project, it is advised to use an existing project as a guideline and leverage it for reference.
 You can study the structure and implementation of the behavior trees in the existing project to inform your own development process.
 The project should consist of three behavior trees: `Lights`, `Safety`, `Shutdown`.
 Additionally, you have the option to incorporate some of the files used in the existing project into your own project.
 By utilizing these files, you can benefit from the work already done and save time and effort in developing certain aspects of the behavior trees.